jiegec/ctf-writeups/misc/solution.md

-# Writeups by solution
+# Writeups by Solution

+This document organizes CTF writeups by solution type and technique rather than by CTF event.
+Use this as a reference when looking for specific exploitation techniques or vulnerability types.

-Table of contents:
+**Table of contents:**

 * TOC
 {:toc}